jeffreykegler/old_kollos/notes/misc/strand.md

            above.
            `lent-node` will have no links.

-* INTRA-NUCLEOTIDE LOPP:
+* INTRA-NUCLEOTIDE LOOP:
-  For every node whose dotted rule is a left nucleotide.
+  Loop once over every node whose dotted rule is a left nucleotide.
+  This is done by initializing a stack (the "working stack") to those "left nucleotide nodes" that were added in the INTER-NUCLEOTIDE LOOP.
+  This loop is guaranteed to terminate, because the grammar is cycle-free, any node added this loop is the parent ("effect") of the node that was most recently popped from the stack
+  (its "cause")
+  and every cause-effect chain will eventually reach a effect node that is the left nucleotide of the start rule, which will not be the cause of any effect node.

+    - If the working stack is empty, exit INTRA-NUCLEOTIDE LOOP.

+    - Pop a node from the working stack.
-    - Call the node `node == [ dr, orig, split ]`.
+      Call the current node `cause-node == [ dr, orig, split ]`.
-      `node` will have been added in the INTER-NUCLEOTIDE LOOP.
-      For, instance,
+      `dr` will be a left nucleotide penult.
-      `lent-dr` might be the rule `X-L ::= A B . b5L`,
+      For instance, `dr` might be the dotted rule `X-L ::= A B . b5L` from the above example.

+    - Let `cause-symbol` be the LHS of `dr`.
+      The cause symbol will be a nucleosugar.
+      In our example, this symbol would be `X-L`.

+    - Let `base-symbol` be the base symbol of `cause-symbol`.
+      In our example, this symbol would be `X`.

+    - If `X` is the start symbol, do not execute the following steps.
+      Restart INTRA-NUCLEOTIDE LOOP from the beginning.

+    - For every Earley item in the Earley set `orig` whose postdot symbol is `base-symbol`

+      + Let that Earley item be
+        `pred-eim = [pred-dr, pred-orig, orig]`.
+The
+        Earley sets index Earley items by postdot symbol, so that `pred-eim` can be found efficiently.
+       In our example, `pred-dr` might be
+       `U ::= V W .
+X Y`.

+     + Let the dotted rule of `pred-eim` be `pred-dr`.

+     * Let `effect-rule` be the left intra-nucleotide rule of `pred-eim`.
+       In our example,
+       `effect-rule` might be
+       `U-L ::= V W X-L b42L`.

+     * Let `effect-dr` be the penult of `effect-rule`.
+       In our example,
+       `effect-dr` would be
+       `U-L ::= V W X-L . b42L`.

+      + Expand `pred-eim` into the bocage node `pred-node` as described under
+        "Expanding an Earley item into a bocage node" above.

+      + Create the bocage node `[ effect-dr, pred-orig, split ]`.
+        Call this `new-node`.

+      + Add `[pred-node, cause-node]` as a link of `new-node`.

+      + Push `new-node` onto the working stack.

+      + Restart INTRA-NUCLEOTIDE LOOP from the beginning.

 [ Under construction ]